 If you're building software and websites, you know that bugs are inevitable.
 The real challenge is to make sure that your team has an efficient way to identify, report and track bugs.

 JIRA is an amazing tool to keep track of bugs.
-However reporting them can prove cumbersome.
-It breaks up your workflow and it often not descriptive enough for developers to understand and reproduce bugs fast enough.
+However, reporting them can prove cumbersome.
+It breaks up your workflow and it is often not descriptive enough for developers to understand and reproduce bugs fast enough.

 That's why we created Marker.io, the best way to create detailed-rich bug reports in JIRA without leaving your website.

-If you'd like to set up you own bug reporting & tracking workflow around Marker.io and JIRA follow these easy steps.
+If you'd like to set up your own bug reporting & tracking workflow around Marker.io and JIRA follow these easy steps.

 Step1: Connect your JIRA account

 To log bug reports in your JIRA projects, you will need a Marker.io account (If you don't have one yet, start your free trial now)